weesvisje/docs/docs/tutorials/tasks/uikit/4-edit-tasks.md

 }
 ```

-This action makes use of Ditto's `update()` API where we are able to find the existing task and set the `isComplete` value to the opposite of its current value.
+This action makes use of Ditto's `update()` API where we are able to find the existing task and set the `isCompleted` value to the opposite of its current value.

 ## 4-2 Swipe To Delete Task